aeewhite/Recd/readme.md

  - Head to releases page on [Github](https://github.com/aeewhite/Recd/releases) and download the latest version for Mac OS X or Windows
  - For Mac, just extract the zip and run the Recd.app file
  - For Windows, extract the zip and run Recd.exe
-	 - The windows version is not yet tested
+	 - The Windows version is not yet tested

 ## Instructions